 The main governing body of the Diocese that determines our high-level priorities and refocuses the mission of the Church.

 Meets on a regular basis to carry on the work of Synod between its sessions.
-Boards, committees and task forces are established from time to time to help Diocesan Council with its work.
+Committees and task forces are established from time to time to help Synod Council with its work.

 Committees of Synod

 Synod has created several standing committees, including the Agenda Committee, Constitutions and Canons Committee, Investment Committee and Nominations Committee.